schadenfred/proscrypt-koans/README.md

 You're elite.

-If you've gotten this far, you have mental models of some kind already: Knowing what it is to be polite, how to show respect, how to persuade, other people's wants and needs, your understanding of economics, accounting, and business processes, and your sense of humor.
-Maybe you're a little bit entrepreneurial.
-Maybe you've developed mental models of Steve Blank's [Customer Development](https://en.wikipedia.org/wiki/Customer_development), or of Eric Ries's ironically much fatter and doughier [lean startup methodology](https://en.wikipedia.org/wiki/Lean_startup).
-As we go through these koans, your inventory of models will grow to include familiarity with the tools we just installed, as well as with new ones like [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [test driven development](https://en.wikipedia.org/wiki/Test-driven_development).
-Some will prove useful later, others won't.
+If you've gotten this far, you have mental models of some kind already: Knowing what it is to be polite, how to show respect, how to persuade, other people's wants and needs, your understanding of economics, accounting, and business, psychology, and your sense of humor.
+Maybe you're a little bit entrepreneurial and your mental models include Steve Blank's [Customer Development](https://en.wikipedia.org/wiki/Customer_development), or Eric Ries's ironically much fatter and doughier [lean startup methodology](https://en.wikipedia.org/wiki/Lean_startup).
+As we go through these koans, your inventory of models will grow to include familiarity with the tools we just installed, as well as new ones like [agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [test driven development](https://en.wikipedia.org/wiki/Test-driven_development).
+Some of these models will prove useful later, others won't.
 Take what you like.
+In the brothel of ideas, everyone has their own tastes.

 ## Decide